POSTOPERATIVE CARE OF NEWLY CEMENTED PORCELAIN VENEERS

 You can eat as soon as your mouth regains feeling.
 During your procedure, a local anesthetic will be used to numb your mouth and keep you comfortable.
 This will cause your lips, teeth, and tongue to remain numb for up to five hours after your procedure.
 The amount of time you will remain numb depends upon how much anesthetic was used, where it was used, and how fast your body metabolizes it.
 Because you can do damage to your mouth trying to eat when numb, we recommend waiting to eat until you have feeling in your mouth.
 Also, be sure to avoid eating chewing or hard foods in the first 24 hours following your veneer placement.

 How can I manage my pain?

-Before your anaesthetic wears off completely, we recommend taking analgesics as needed.
-This will help manage your pain when the anaesthetic wears off.
-Once the anaesthetic wears off, you can continue this routine to manage your pain.
+Before your anesthetic wears off completely, we recommend taking analgesics as needed.
+This will help manage your pain when the anesthetic wears off.
+Once the anesthetic wears off, you can continue this routine to manage your pain.